doofin/hott-examples/README.md

 # hott-examples
-examples in Homotopy type theory (It contains the whole HoTT library code for convenience  (https://github.com/HoTT/HoTT-Agda))
+Some simple examples in Homotopy type theory showing basic usage of the Univalence.
+(It contains the whole HoTT library code for convenience  [https://github.com/HoTT/HoTT-Agda])

-It contains :
+hottTalk.agda :

 Use univalence to transport functions , doubleN to doubleN' (providing two isomorphic functions on N and N')